top of page

 The adjective 'irksome' has an etymology that reflects its meaning quite vividly.
 It is formed from the Old English word 'wyrcsama,' where 'wyrc' meant 'work' or 'action,' and 'sama' meant 'same' or 'like.'
 Therefore, 'irksome' etymologically conveys the idea of something 'like work' or 'similar to labor.'
 Over time, the term evolved to describe things or situations that are annoying, tedious, or bothersome in nature, often causing irritation or frustration due to the effort or discomfort they entail.
 The etymology of 'irksome' underscores its connection to the feeling of weariness or annoyance associated with tasks or situations that resemble labor in their difficulty or annoyance.

-Quiz: Find the meaning of the adjective irksome:
+Find the correct meaning of the adjective irksome:

 Try Again!